aces/cbrain/Travis/README.md

 ## Trying it out locally

-The entire process can be tried locally without setting up all the Travis CI configuration, as long as Docker and Docker Compose are available.
+The entire process can be tried locally without setting up all the Travis CI configuration, as long as Docker is available.

 ```bash
     cd Travis